Instructions for Limited Submission Programs

 - Any partnering organizations, institutions, or companies identified at this point—and whether NDSU will serve as the lead institution.

 All parties who have sent notifications will receive an email acknowledgement.
-Following the notification due date, the Research office will notify all once again if a pre-proposal selection process is determined to be necessary.
+Following the notification due date, the Research Development Office will notify all once again if a pre-proposal selection process is determined to be necessary.

 Standard Pre-proposal Format